kununu/testing-bundle/docs/FixturesTypes/symfony-http-client.md

 - `$httpClientServiceId` - Name of your Symfony Http Client service
 - `$options` - [Options](options.md) for the fixtures load process
-- `...$classNames` - Classes names of fixtures to load
+- `$classNames` - Classes names of fixtures to load

 **Example of loading fixtures in an Integration Test**